LeBihanLeo/SupervisionControlDanang/nginx/README.md

 ### openHAB

-openHAB is running on port 8443 thank to the reverse proxy, the reverse proxy adds security too with an aditionnal layer of authentication.
+openHAB is running on port 8443 thanks to the reverse proxy, the reverse proxy adds security too with an additional layer of authentication.

 | Username | Password |
 |----------|----------|